briankeane/HomeAwayChallenge/README.md

 1. Copy the contents of `Source/Config/Keys-Example.swift` to a new file called `Keys.swift` in the same folder.
 2. Fill in the secret keys with your own seatGeek api info.

-## Dependencies:
-Dependencies are managed with CocoaPods.
-The Pods folder is checked into the repo so no `pod install` is necessary

-1. [Alamofire](https://github.com/Alamofire/Alamofire) -- I know it's just one request, but I figure if this was real, we'd be adding to it.
-2. [Quick](https://github.com/Quick/Quick) and [Nimble](https://github.com/Quick/Nimble) -- I'm fluent in XCTest but I looove the way the Quick and Nimble make the tests so readable.
-3. [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) -- because parsing JSON is one of the few things I don't like to do in Swift.
-4. [Kingfisher](https://github.com/onevcat/Kingfisher) -- saved me a lot of imageView code in the searchResultsTableView

 ## Overview

-#### Design Patterns Used

-* `MVC`
-* For overall structure on such a simple app I stuck with `MVC`.
-Had there been a lot of files like `Event+DateTimeDisplayText` I would have considered using `MVVC` instead.

-* `Observer`
-* since multiple viewControllers on the stack had to respond to a 'Favorite/Unfavorite'

-* `Observer/Singleton`
-* A Singleton `Vibrator` service made sense, so that it could watch for Favorite events and respond to them regardless of their origin.

-* `Dependency Injection`
-* I used dependency injection to make isolated unit testing easy with mocks.
-The `DisplayAlert`module would make it easy to change the appearance/behavior of all alerts across the app later.

 #### Models
 1. `Event.swift`